 8. Shirataki Noodles

 Shirataki noodles are low-calorie noodles made from konjac yam root and water.
-A 4-ounce serving of these noodles contains only 10 calories and virtually no carbs, making them perfect for anyone following a low-carb or low-calorie diet (19).
+A 4-ounce serving of these noodles contains just 10 calories and virtually no carbs, which makes them perfect for anyone who is following a low-carb or low-calorie diet (22).

 The noodles can be used in a variety of dishes, from stir-fries to salads.
 One meal idea is to make a cold shirataki noodle salad with cucumbers, bell peppers, and a soy sauce-based dressing.